jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

 * Choosing a probability distribution that best approximates price fluctuations
 * Evaluating price changes on a logarithmic scale vs. a linear scale
 * How the passage of time affects the value of an option
-* Computing the value of American-style options on dividend paying stocks
+* Computing the value of American-style options on dividend-paying stocks
 * Heteroskedastic variances, price jumps, and other such hazards

-There are other, more sophisticated option pricing models available which take these and other factors into consideration.
+There are other, more sophisticated option pricing models available that take these and other factors into consideration.
 I might explore some of these topics in future posts.